polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/primitives.md

 * `AccountId`: The user account identifier type for the runtime.

-* `Lookup`: Converting trait to take a source type and convert to `AccountId`.
-Used to define the type and conversion mechanism for referencing accounts in transactions.
-It's perfectly reasonable for this to be an identity conversion (with the source type being `AccountId`), but other modules (e.g. Indices module) may provide more functional/efficient alternatives.
+* `Lookup`: Defines the type and conversion mechanism for referencing accounts in transactions.

 * `Event`: The aggregated event type of the runtime.